wallarm/product-documentation/docs/2.16/user-guides/settings/integrations/webhook-examples/fluentd-splunk.md

 * Incoming webhook processing is configured in the `source` directive:
     * All HTTP and HTTPS traffic is sent to 9880 Fluentd port
-    * TLS certificate for HTTPS connection is located in the file `/etc/pki/ca.pem`
+    * TLS certificate for HTTPS connection is located within the file `/etc/pki/ca.pem`
 * Forwarding logs to Splunk and log output are configured in the `match` directive:
     * All event logs are copied from Fluentd and forwarded to Splunk HTTP Event Controller via the output plugin [fluent-plugin-splunk-hec](https://github.com/splunk/fluent-plugin-splunk-hec)
     * Fluentd logs are additionally printed on the command line in JSON format (19-22 code lines).
 The setting is used to verify that events are logged via Fluentd